Active Directory / Windows Authentication

-To set Windows Authentication for users you need to update the Connection Access to so that it uses Windows Authentication to authenticate users.
+To set this authentication type for users you need to update the Connection Access so that it uses Windows Authentication.
 For more details see: Connection Access.
-Once you choose Windows Authentication, two new tabs will be opened where you can select the access for specific groups or users.
+Once you choose Windows Authentication, two new tabs will be opened where you can select the access for specific groups and users.

 The Update Group will specify the list of users that have Update access to the databases and tables managed by this connection.

 The Readonly Group will specify the list of users that have Readonly access to the databases and tables managed by this connection.
 Readonly users won't be able to update any data.
 They will also not be able to click on any action buttons.

 If a user is a member of both the Update and Readonly groups then the Readonly restriction will apply.

 Default access applies to all users not specifically assigned either Update or ReadOnly access.
 If you have a large number of users to manage then you can set up the dbFront Service to limit access to a specific group of users.
 You can then use the default access setting to specify their default access level.
 For more details see dbFront Users below.